 If you don’t have a website, you should.
 Making money online begins with owning a piece of virtual real estate.
 A website or blog will allow you to generate income from ads, affiliate marketing, subscriptions, sales, and more.
 For example, Gratisography provides free photo downloads.
-They earn revenue from ads managed by Carbon (instead of Google Ads, which is common among site owners).
+It earns revenue from ads managed by Carbon (instead of Google Ads, which is common among site owners).

 Gratisography does something else that’s clever.
-When users can’t find the images they want, they point them to Shutterstock, a stock photo marketplace.
+When users can’t find the images they want, it points them to Shutterstock, a stock photo marketplace.
 The Shutterstock link is an affiliate link as is the Adobe Stock offer.

 Photographers who double as affiliate marketers typically promote camera equipment and accessories, photo-editing software, online courses, books, and stock photography sites.

 A website or landing page is required to build an email list.
-You can use your list to keep in touch with subscribers and for email marketing purposes, for example, to promote a special offer.
+You can use your list to keep in touch with your subscribers and for email marketing purposes, for example, to promote a sales event, membership offer, or a new blog post.
 I use Bloom, a WordPress opt-in plugin, and MailerLite, an email marketing service provider to build my list and send emails.

-Picjumbo gives free access to hundreds of photos, but members receive 5,000 photos, 100 collections, and 30 new photos every month.
+Picjumbo gives free access to hundreds of photos, but paying members get 5,000 photos, 100 collections, and 30 new photos every month.
 A Picjumbo premium membership cost as little as $10 a month or $79 annually.
 Considering what well-known stock photo sites charge, $10 monthly is a steal.
-Payhip and Podia sell membership software, and many WordPress membership plugins are available.
+Payhip and Podia sell membership software, and many WordPress membership plugins can support your endeavors.

 Photography tips, tricks, and tutorial videos are a favorite subject matter on YouTube.
 There are many ways to make money on YouTube with the most common method being ad revenue.
 Many photographers have channels where they teach and vlog about photography, travel, lifestyle, food, and related topics.
 If you have other creative skills, you can cover them too, for instance, videography and graphic design.

 Many photographers sell their photos.
-Payhip, Shopify, and other software providers facilitate digital sales and downloads.
+Payhip, Shopify, and other applications facilitate digital sales and downloads.
 Also, there’s the Easy Digital Downloads WordPress plugin.
 (Read How to Sell Photos Online.)